Samsung phones with defective batteries recalled due to fire hazards

 Samsung issued a recall on September 15 covering their newly released top-of-the-line smartphones after receiving complaints that the devices may catch fire, a report of cpsc.gov reported.

 The recall affects the “Galaxy Note 7, ” which may potentially have a defective lithium-ion battery.
 In the U.S. alone, there were 92 complaints forwarded to Samsung regarding the smartphones burning or catching fire.
-Dozens of phones have resulted in personal injuries and property damages.
+Dozens of phones have resulted in personal injuries.
 The Galaxy Note 7 comes in blue coral, black onyx, silver titanium, and gold platinum colors and has a screen size of 5.7 inches.
 Samsung and the CPSC advised consumers to avoid using the potentially hazardous gadget to coordinate with their phone dealer or network carrier for a free product replacement or to get their money back.

 If you suffer injuries as a result of using a hazardous device, working with a skilled product liability attorney can help you receive the compensations you need for recovery.
 Get in touch with a Danville attorney at Spiros Law, P.C., today by calling (217) 443-4343.